Orbiit/ugwisha/README.md

 - show events
 - randomly selected sheep doodles
 - warning the user if it has been too long since they fetched the alternate schedules
+- keeping the user from viewing summer break/next year
+- weather

 Ugwisha will probably not have:
 - club and staff lists